 Having visited the Forest of Dean in Gloucestershire (UK) every year since I was a child, I couldn't believe my luck when I finally came across a family of wild boar this autumn.
 They were much bolder than I expected, sometimes too close for my camera to focus - so I was pleased when this sow lifted up her head from foraging and presented her big muddy nose.

 This Arctic fox is hot on the trail of dinner.
-She holds its nose close to the damp tundra like a metal detector, sweeping as she goes to pick up any scents.
-Foxes have an excellent senes of smell and are able to sniff out a carcass from up to 40km away.
+She holds her nose close to the damp tundra like a metal detector, sweeping as she goes to pick up any scents.
+Foxes have an excellent sense of smell and are able to sniff out a carcass from up to 40km away.
 For this I used a slow shutter speed and panned to convey a sense of determined movement.

 The same fox - but a different take.
 As she ran along the beach one evening, I just had to show the whole scene with the waves lapping on the shingle shore.
 She really stands out in her white coat, but in a couple of weeks her summer brown coat will give her the camouflage needed for hunting.